Kyathirao/tiger-treasure-hunt/README.md

 <!-- Game Play Instructions -->
 ## How to Play <a name="howtoplay"></a>

-1. Schedule a conference video room  (e.g., Zoom or Teams)  for you and a group of friends to play Tiger Treasure Hunt.
+1. Schedule a conference video room  (e.g., Zoom or Teams)  for you and a group of friends to play SeaFarer's Cipher.
 2. Join the video conference at the scheduled time to play.
 3. The team votes on a Team Leader that will control all of the online play.
 4. With the highly popular and revered Team Leader installed, the Team Leader then shares their screen with the rest of the virtual team.
-5. The Team Leader then launches the Tiger Treasure Hunt game by ...
+5. The Team Leader then launches the SeaFarer's Cipher game by ...
 6. The game begins by showing a series of locations you must visit and answer a question related to our beloved Clemson Tigers
 7. The game only allows the Team Leader to select the next sequential location/clue on the map that is not solved, beginning with clue 1.
 8. Once the clue is selected, a question is prompted for the team to discuss and the Team Leader to answer on behalf of the team.
 Don't forget to blame the Team Leader should you get the answer wrong.
 After all, they entered the answer.